ehsanmqn/url-shortener/readme.md

 # The UrlShortener project
 This is a simple Django project implemented to work as an efficient and high speed URL Shortner.
-This project also demonestrate Async programming with Django using Celery and RabbitMQ.
-Furthermore, in order to optimize speed this project uses Redis as cache backend.
+Some of Async tasks provided using Celery.
+Furthermore, in order to optimize speed, this project uses Redis as cache backend.
 Some tiny optimizations also performed in Views.

 ## Table of contents